-By default, the linker assumes execution regions and load regions to be four-byte aligned. --legacyalign enables the linker to minimize the amount of padding that it inserts into the image.
+Using --legacyalign, the linker assumes execution regions and load regions to be four-byte aligned.
+This option enables the linker to minimize the amount of padding that it inserts into the image.

-The --no_legacyalign option instructs the linker to insert padding to force natural alignment of execution regions.
+The --no\legacyalign option instructs the linker to insert padding to force natural alignment of execution regions.
 Natural alignment is the highest known alignment for that region.

-Use --no legacyalign to ensure strict conformance with the ELF specification.
+Use --no\legacyalign to ensure strict conformance with the ELF specification.